Decomposition of Automata recognizing Ideals: Introduction

 Finite automata are fundamental tools in computer science, with applications ranging from text processing to system modelling and machine learning, thanks to their strong algorithmic properties.
 In contexts such as model verification, automata can grow prohibitively large, limiting applicability to industrial-scale problems.
 Significant research has focused on automata minimization (see for instance \cite{DBLP:books/aw/HopcroftU79,DBLP:journals/siamcomp/JiangR93,DBLP:journals/tc/KamedaW70,brainerd1968minimalization}), yet an alternative approach consists in decomposing complex systems into simpler components~\cite{DBLP:conf/compos/1997}.

 In this context, the notion of deterministic automaton decomposition was introduced by O. Kupferman and J. Mosheiff~\cite{kupferman2015prime}.
 In this paper, we push this line of research further and distinguish two types of decompositions.
 An intersection [resp. union] decomposition of an automaton \(\A\) is a finite collection of smaller automata \(\A_1,\ldots,\A_n\) such that the intersection [resp. union] of their recognized languages coincides with that \(\A\).
+When no such decomposition exists, \(\A\) is called prime.
 Such decompositions reduce the complexity of models or specifications by splitting them into simpler components.
 For instance, verifying that a system satisfies a specification that has an intersection decomposition reduces to verifying whether the system satisfies each component individually.
 This approach can improve computational efficiency, for instance through distributed computation \cite{DBLP:conf/cav/SternD97,DBLP:books/sp/18/BarnatBDLPPR18,DBLP:conf/formats/DalsgaardLLOP12}.

 We focus on decomposition problems for the class of \emph{ideal languages}, that occupy level 1/2 in the Straubing–Thérien hierarchy~\cite{Haines,straubing1985finite,therien1981classification}.
 Formally, this the class of languages expressible as a finite union of languages of the form \(\Sigma^*a_1\Sigma^*\dots \Sigma^* a_n \Sigma^*\) where \(\Sigma\) is a finite alphabet and \(a_i\) are letters.
 Ideal languages are also known as \emph{shuffle ideals}~\cite{heam2002shuffle}, or simply \emph{ideals}, and they arise naturally in the study of word combinatorics~\cite{higman} and the formal verification of systems with communication channels~\cite{abdulla2004using}.
 They also correspond to the languages definable by the existential fragment of FO(<)~\cite{barloy2022regular}, and generate, via Boolean combinations, the class of \emph{piecewise testable} languages~\cite{DBLP:conf/automata/Simon75,DBLP:journals/dm/Klima11,DBLP:conf/csl/KarandikarS16,DBLP:journals/lmcs/MasopustK21}.
 Moreover, ideal languages are upward closed under the subword relation, a property that has been studied in relation to state complexity~\cite{karandikar2014state,okhotin2010state} and combinatorial properties of words~\cite{karandikar2015index}.
-This property contributes the relevance of the class of ideals.
+This property underlies the relevance of the class of ideals.